Products in Equivariant Homology: The construction of the product

 \begin{dfn} Suppose that $M$ is a smooth manifold together with a smooth action $\rho$ of a compact Lie group $G$.
-For $h$, a multiplicative generalised (co)homology theory, we say that {\bf the triple $(M,G,\rho)$ is $h$-orientable (oriented)} if the following two vector bundles (appearing in Lemma \ref{orientability}) are $h$-orientable (oriented) \begin{itemize} \item The Borel construction of the tangent bundle of $M$ - $(TM)_G:EG\times_G TM \to EG\times_G M=M_G$ \item The universal adjoint bundle of $G$ - $ad(EG): EG\times_G\mathfrak{g} \to BG$. \end{itemize} \end{dfn} We orient the bundle of tangents along the fibre $t(p)$ and $t(\hat{p})$ in \eqref{defining-diagram-of-mu} by the pullback of the orientation of $ad(EG)$ by Lemma \ref{orientability}.
-Note that in order to define $\mu_{M_G}$ it is enough to orient $t(p)$ rather than $ad(EG)$, but for simplicity we assume an orientation of $ad(EG)$.
+For $h$, a multiplicative generalised (co)homology theory, we say that {\bf the triple $(M,G,\rho)$ is $h$-orientable (resp. oriented)} if the following two vector bundles, which appear in Lemma \ref{orientability}, are $h$-orientable (resp. oriented) \begin{itemize} \item $(TM)_G:EG\times_G TM \to EG\times_G M=M_G$, the Borel construction of the tangent bundle of $M$ \item $ad(EG): EG\times_G\mathfrak{g} \to BG$, the universal adjoint bundle of $G$. \end{itemize} \end{dfn} By Lemma \ref{orientability}, we orient the bundle of tangents along the fibre $t(\hat{p}_G)$ in \eqref{defining-diagram-of-mu} by the pullback of the orientation of $ad(EG)$, and the embedding $\Delta_G$ by that of $(TM)_G$.

-This notion of orientability is generally stronger than the usual one: \begin{lem} An $h$-orientation of a triple induces an $h$-orientation of $M$ and $\mathfrak{g}$ such that the action of $G$ is orientation preserving, where $G$ acts on $\mathfrak{g}$ by adjunction.
+Note that this notion of orientability is generally stronger than the usual one: \begin{lem} An $h$-orientation of a triple induces an $h$-orientation of $M$ and $\mathfrak{g}$ such that the action of $G$ is orientation preserving, where $G$ acts on $\mathfrak{g}$ by adjunction.
 When $h$ is the ordinary homology, the converse is also true. \end{lem}

-\begin{proof} Pulling back orientations of $(TM)_G$ and $ad(EG)$, we obtain invariant orientations of $TM$ and $\mathfrak{g}$.
-For the converse, observe that the bundles $(TM)_G$ and $ad(EG)$ are quotients of the equivariant bundles $EG\times TM$ and $EG\times \mathfrak{g}$ by the free $G$-actions.
-In the case of ordinary homology, an orientation of a vector bundle is equivalent to a continuous choice of orientations of the fibres, hence, an invariant orientation of an equivariant vector bundle with a free action gives rise to an orientation of its quotient. \end{proof}
+\begin{proof} Observe that the bundles $(TM)_G$ and $ad(EG)$ are quotients of the equivariant bundles $EG\times TM$ and $EG\times \mathfrak{g}$ by the free $G$-actions.
+Pulling back orientations of $(TM)_G$ and $ad(EG)$, we obtain invariant orientations of $TM$ and $\mathfrak{g}$.
+Conversely, in the case of ordinary homology, an orientation of a vector bundle is equivalent to a continuous choice of orientations of the fibres, hence, an invariant orientation of an equivariant vector bundle with a free action gives rise to an orientation of its quotient. \end{proof}